DOD Has Enhanced Insight into Undefinitized Contract Action Use, but Management at Local Commands Needs Improvement

 Agency Affected: Department of Defense

-Comments: In providing comments on this report, the agency concurred with this recommendation but did not complete actions necessary to implement the recommendation.
-USD AT&L, Defense Procurement and Acquisition Policy (DPAP) noted that they have developed revisions to the Weighted Guidelines DD 1547 form along with associated Defense Financial Acquisition Regulation Supplement (DFARS) language.
-In addition, DPAP is working with the Air Force Material Command to update its automated system and the Profit Weighted Guidelines Application, so that the on-line tool mirrors the planned revisions to the DD 1547 form.
-The DPAP office projects that it will publish a proposed rule for public comment this fall under DFARS case 2012-D037.
+Comments: In providing comments on this report, the agency concurred with this recommendation but has not completed actions necessary to implement the recommendation.
+USD AT&L, Defense Procurement and Acquisition Policy (DPAP) noted that they are developing revisions to the Weighted Guidelines DD 1547 form along with associated Defense Financial Acquisition Regulation Supplement (DFARS) language as part of a larger initiative to update DOD policy for calculating appropriate profit levels for contractors.
+The DPAP official noted that this initiative is particularly sensitive given the current economic environment and could not confidently estimate when these changes would be issued.